Shivamverma2001/digital-menu-management/README.md

 ---

 **Note**: Make sure to configure all environment variables before running the application.
-The app requires a PostgreSQL database and Resend API key to function properly.
+The app requires a PostgreSQL database and Gmail SMTP credentials to function properly.